Skip to main content

 Prioritize organizational systems and assets based on their impact level, to aid in guiding resource allocation and risk management efforts.

-1. Organization's mission and business process information: helps prioritize the organization's systems based on the potential impact a security breach could have on critical operations and business objectives.
+• The organization's mission and business process information helps prioritize their systems based on the potential impact a security breach could have on critical operations and business objectives.
 It is essential for determining which systems are most vital to the organization's mission and business functions and for the selection of security controls as higher impact systems will likely require more robust controls to mitigate risks.

-2. Risk assessments and impact analyses: provides a structured method to identify potential threats, evaluate their impact, and determine the likelihood of occurrence if a system is compromised.
+• Risk assessments and impact analyses provide a structured method to identify potential threats, evaluate their impact, and determine the likelihood of occurrence if a system is compromised.
 These analyses are essential for enabling organizations to categorize their systems into low, moderate, or high impact levels, which then informs their decision-making regarding control selection and tailoring based on the identified risks.

-1. A prioritized list of information systems and assets categorized by their impact levels (e.g., low, moderate, high): allows CMS to focus on protecting high-impact systems and assets that are critical to its mission, ensuring that the most significant risks are addressed first.
+• A prioritized list of information systems and assets categorized by their impact levels (e.g., low, moderate, high) allows CMS to focus on protecting high-impact systems and assets that are critical to its mission, ensuring that the most significant risks are addressed first.

-2. Guidelines for allocating resources based on the prioritization: provides key guidelines to clearly identify critical projects and tasks, proper allocation or resources ensuring high-priority initiatives receive the most support while considering resource availability, cost-effectiveness, and potential impact on CMS overall goals.
+• Guidelines for allocating resources based on the prioritization help identify critical projects and tasks, and proper allocation or resources, ensuring high-priority initiatives receive the most support while considering resource availability, cost-effectiveness, and potential impact on CMS overall goals.

-Discussion: The Prepare Step Task P-6, is optional and usually occurs after the Categorize step C-1.
-To successfully complete this task CMS has to first apply the high-water mark concept in accordance with FIPS 199 and FIPS 200 that labels system impact levels as low/medium/high.
+The Prepare Step Task P-6 is optional and usually occurs after the Categorize Step C-1.
+To successfully complete this task, CMS has to first apply the high-water mark concept in accordance with FIPS 199 and FIPS 200 that labels system impact levels as low/medium/high.

-This task helps to prioritize systems, including the NIST CSF profile developed for CMS can help with the prioritization process.
+This task helps to prioritize systems.
+The NIST Cybersecurity Framework (CSF) profile developed for CMS can help with the prioritization process.

 Impact-level prioritization enforces Security categorization that describes the potential adverse impacts to CMS operations, assets, and individuals if CMS information and information systems are compromised through a loss of confidentiality, integrity, and/or availability (CIA).
 CMS has synthesized and identified the information types that apply to CMS using NIST 800-60 volume 1 Rev 1 as a guide into nine (9) CMS information types.
 CMS prioritizes its systems that support its Mission Essential Functions (MEFs) and its Essential Supporting Activities (ESAs) while providing ARS 5.1 controls for all Low, Moderate, High and HVA systems.
 Based on the system's risk profile and vulnerability metrics, indicating a direct correlation with the task's goal of impact-level prioritization based on risk.